Paying for College

 Note: The school code for OJC is # 001362, you will need this for your FAFSA application.

-VA Benefits : To Apply for benefits apply online at www.gibill.va.gov and click on Apply for GI Bill® Benefits.
+VA Benefits : To Apply for benefits apply online at www.gibill.va.gov and click on Apply for GI Bill® (GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs) Benefits.
 Follow the instructions on the web page for further guidance.
 Choose from the following forms: